Mutant (role-playing game): Publication history

-After Äventyrsspel ceased publication the rights to the original (post-apocalyptic) Mutant game was picked up by Järnringen (The Iron Ring), who published their version Mutant: Undergångens arvtagare (2002).
-Where the original game, like many games published in the 80s, did not offer much world building; Undergångens Arvtagare considerably expanded on the premise of a fledgling Scandinavian civilization rising from the ruins, especially through the published campaign, eponymously called Undergångens Arvtagare (which translates to Heirs to the Apocalypse).
-Järnringen supported this line through 2008.
-This game was, like the old editions, never translated into English.
-It reached such a level of success with Swedish gamers that the next Mutant publisher, Free League, would reissue the 2002 rulebook in 2019.
+After Äventyrsspel ceased publication the rights to the original (post-apocalyptic) Mutant role-playing game was acquired by Järnringen (The Iron Ring), who published a new edition in 2002 titled Mutant: Undergångens arvtagare (Mutant: Heirs of the Apocalypse).
+Järnringen continued to support this Swedish line through 2008 but did not translate it into English.

-In 2014 a new game in the franchise was released by Free League (Fria Ligan in Swedish), under license from Paradox Entertainment (the successor company of Target Games, now Cabinet Entertainment).
-Dubbed "Mutant - År Noll" the game uses the same premise as the original 1984 version, but once more offers a brand-new setting: the game world is set several hundred years earlier, when the apocalypse is still fresh and mutations are new and unstable.
-The Free League has published many related products available in several languages.
+In 2014 a new game in the franchise was released by Fria Ligan ("Free League") under license from Paradox Entertainment (the successor company of Target Games, now Cabinet Entertainment).
+Titled Mutant - År Nol" (Mutant: Year Zero), the game uses the same post-apocalyptic premise as the original 1984 version, but set several hundred years earlier, when the apocalypse is still fresh and mutations are new and unstable.
+Free League has published many related products available in several languages.

-In 2020, after a successful Kickstarter campaign, Free League updated their setting with the Mutant: Hindenburg stand-alone game.
-Set a generation after the events of the Undergångens Arvtagare campaign for the 2002 game, Hindenburg attempts to retrofit all three post-apocalyptic settings (the original 1984 game, Järnringens 2002 game and their own 2014 Mutant: Year Zero into one fictional history.
-This stand-alone game uses, much like most Free League products, a modified version of the Mutant: Year Zero engine.
+In 2020, after a successful Kickstarter campaign, Free League released Mutant: Hindenburg, set a generation after the events of the 2002 Undergångens Arvtagare campaign.
+Hindenburg attempts to retrofit all three post-apocalyptic settings (the original 1984 game, Järnringen's 2002 game and their own 2014 Mutant: Year Zero into one fictional history.
+This game uses a modified version of the Mutant: Year Zero rules system.

-1984 version
+Mutant (1984 version)

-The campaign setting of the 1984 release was very similar to the world of the earlier American rpg Gamma World, a mostly undefined world taking place hundreds of years after a big catastrophe.
+The campaign setting of the 1984 release was very similar to the world of the earlier American RPG Gamma World, a mostly undefined world taking place hundreds of years after a big catastrophe.
 The world is populated by humans, robots, and mutants (including anthropomorphic animals).
 The rule system was similar to the modified Basic Role-Playing rules used in Äventyrsspel's earlier Drakar och Demoner game, utilizing percentile dice.
 In 1986 a rules expansion called Mutant 2 was published that among other things introduced a more advanced skill system, advanced rules for combat, hit locations and a more developed campaign setting.

-1989 version
+Mutant (1989 version)

 In 1989 Äventyrsspel introduced a new version of Mutant (unofficially branded "New Mutant" to distinguish it from the older version).
 This version features a completely different campaign world: set the year 2089, the world is ruled by large corporations in gigantic cities.
 This was the first cyberpunk role-playing game in Swedish.
 The rules stayed roughly compatible with the old ruleset, but with more support for various firearms.
 Also a new character "class": androids to supplement robots and mutants.